CLICK AN ICON TO FIND OUT MORE

 “I want good for my children," she says.
 "I want them to study.
 As I have two children, I want to bring a change in them.”

 Around the world, we’re helping children stay fed.
 And we're pioneering new methods of predicting food crises so governments can act sooner.
 Visit our Hunger page to learn more

 What we've done

 Since 1990, child mortality has almost halved.
 But there's a danger we're leaving kids behind – because of poverty, ethnicity, or gender.

 Children should never die from preventable causes.
 We're determined to change this.
-We're pressuring governments and working with global partners to improve health for millions.
+We're pressuring governments to improve health for millions.

-Every day, our health teams are saving lives in hard-to-reach communities around the world.
+And every day, together with our partners, we’re saving lives around the world.
 Visit our Health page to find out more